vim-syntastic/syntastic/README-perl6.md

 syntastic installation information and setup: https://github.com/scrooloose/syntastic

-Once the addition of Perl 6 support is completed, a PR will be sent iupstream.
+Once Perl 6 support is completed, a PR will be sent upstream.

 El_Che @ #perl6